tychonievich/cs2102/markdown/policies.md

 ### Disability

-If you qualify for accommodations from [the SDAC](http://studenthealth.virginia.edu/sdac), please let your professor know, preferably [in their office]{style="color:red"} so we can discuss how your accommodations will interplay with the content delivery and assessment structure of this course.
+If you qualify for accommodations from [the SDAC](http://studenthealth.virginia.edu/sdac), please let your instructor know, preferably [in their office]{style="color:red"} so we can discuss how your accommodations will interplay with the content delivery and assessment structure of this course.

 ### Religious observances